lisamr/CV/README.md

 # CV
-see my cv here: www.lisamr.github.io/CV
+see my cv here or on my website www.lisamr.github.io